 Another way to grow your following is to run a competition.
 This works great to give away your product as then, people are also getting to see what you have to offer.

-So instead of just win, we would say win one of our Merino wool hats, your perfect travel companion, scrunch it in your bag, and it’ll just pop back into shape.
-See how this is then telling everyone one of our key selling points without being salesy, as we’re giving it away in a competition, but then even if they don’t win, they’ve learned more about the product.
+Instead of just win, I would say win one of our Merino wool hats, your perfect travel companion, scrunch it in your bag, and it’ll just pop back into shape.
+See how this is then telling everyone one of our key selling points without being salesey, as I’m giving it away in a competition, but then even if they don’t win, they’ve learned more about the product.
 Encourage people to share the competition with their friends, to help you increase your reach.

 You are then exposed to each other’s audiences and you can use the competition to grow all of your brands.
 One of our students Corbin, from Three Warriors Tan did this very effectively and collaborated with a lot of brands that were bigger than him at the time.
 And now he has over 74,000 followers on Instagram.